dan-mba/netlify-blog/src/pages/blog/2020-01-03-browser-add-ons-for-react-vue.md

 React & Vue are two of the most popular JavaScript libraries for front-end web development.
 They both use a virtual DOM to control the content that will be displayed on a page.
-But this can make debugging difficult as you can't easily see the data being passed to virtual elements.
+But this can make debugging difficult, as you can't easily see the data being passed to virtual elements.
 In order to make things easier for developers, the teams behind both libraries have created add-ons for Firefox & Chrome to allow you to see the virtual DOM element corresponding to the HTML element displayed.